 - Masks are worn during indoor classes by participants 2.5 years and older.
 The fitness centre and some active programs are exempt as distancing measures are in place for these activities.
 For these, masks must be worn when not actively participating.

-- Full vaccinations with QR code are required for all those born before or in 2016, and for those born in 2017, 12 weeks after their fifth birthday.
+- Full vaccinations are required for all those born before or in 2016, and for those born in 2017, 12 weeks after their fifth birthday.

 - All clients are asked to passively screen for health symptoms upon arrival for their program.
 The screening criteria are posted at the entry vestibule and are available here.